NathanielSchmeling/cola-label-checker/README.md

 # TTB Label Verification — Prototype

 AI-powered tool that batch-checks alcohol beverage label images against their COLA application data.
 An agent uploads a CSV of applications and the matching label images (matched by filename), and gets a per-label review checklist as each one finishes — including a word-for-word check of the mandatory government health warning.
-Batches were the headline request from the compliance team: big importers submit 200–300 applications at once.

 **Live demo:** _add your Vercel URL here_